 How do you get in touch with a junkyard?
 It’s pretty simple.
 To get connected to any scrapyard in your residence, you can easily search online.
-Make enquiries within the city or contact the waste management office available near you.
+Make inquiries within the city or contact the waste management office available near you.

 If you succeeded in getting one – and you should anyways-, read their policies and terms and conditions.

 Some scrapyards have a cap on the quality and quantity of the materials they take.
 If your old brake rotors fit in, you’re good to go.
 Else, you may consider another junkyard.